Fiscal policy: Dipping into prior surpluses

 A fiscal surplus is often saved for future use, and may be invested in either local currency or any financial instrument that may be traded later once resources are needed and the additional debt is not needed.

 Balanced budget amendment

 The concept of a balanced budget amendment or fiscal straitjacket is a general economic principle that suggests strict constraints on government spending and public sector borrowing, to limit or regulate the budget deficit over a time period.
 Most US states have balanced budget rules that prevent them from running a deficit.
 The United States federal government technically has a legal cap on the total amount of money it can borrow, but it is not a meaningful constraint because the cap can be raised as easily as spending can be authorized, and the cap is almost always raised before the debt gets that high.
 A balanced budget amendment can include an adjustment for business cycles.

+Fiscal policy in developing economies

+The impact of fiscal policy is primarily talked about in the context of developed economies.
+However, fiscal policy is utilized differently in developing countries.
+Instead of maintaining economic growth, it is used to generate additional economic growth through improving human capital.
+This can be done by investment in public expenditures such as infrastructure and education.
+When done successfully, it can result in long-term economic gains.
+Nevertheless, developing countries must still consider the impact fiscal policy will have on inflation and unemployment.
+For some developing countries, implementing fiscal policy that improves economic stability involves "re-orientation" towards fiscal discipline and reducing government influence and intervention to give the country's private sector the ability to grow and stabilize.

+One of the key issues developing economies are more likely to face is an inability to fund fiscal policy.
+The tax revenue collected by developed countries is almost twice that of developing countries in terms of percentage of GDP.
+In addition, there is a growing debt crisis in developing countries that has reached $11.4 trillion, fueled partly by development projects.
+This has led to governments prioritizing repaying debt over funding public essential services.
+Many developing countries have been left unable to continue implementing appropriate fiscal policy due to a lack of resources.